MineAnyBuild/MineAnyBuild/README.md

 ## 🚨 TODOs (Urgency, To-be-completed in June 2025)
+**Sorry for the delay due to some final exams.
+We'll make up this part as soon as possible.**
 - [ ] Remaining codes for evaluation of MLLM-based agents (5 tasks)
 - [ ] Remaining codes for data curation (w/ example JSON files)
 - [ ] Remaining codes for inference of MLLM-based agents (5 tasks)